 After more than a decade, the United States and the EU will resume “bilateral trade in bivalve molluscan shellfish.”
 The agreement paves the way for Spain and the Netherlands to export chilled or frozen shellfish to the United States.
 Massachusetts and Washington will reciprocate.

 “Today’s announcement represents a positive step in the trade relationship between the United States and the European Union,” Ambassador Katherine Tai, the U.S. trade representative, explained.
 “The Biden-Harris Administration remains committed to both addressing trade barriers and building new opportunities for U.S. producers.”

 Conflicting regulatory standards eventually disrupted trade between the two regions in 2011.
 But after years of audits and on-and-off talks, U.S. and EU officials reached an agreement.
 Regulators determined control systems in both regions were comparable enough to pass international regulatory muster.

 “U.S. seafood producers, including many family-owned businesses, are internationally recognized for exporting safe, sustainable, and wholesome seafood — a valuable commodity in the global market,” U.S. Secretary of Commerce Gina Raimondo added.
 “The resumption of trade in key shellfish products like oysters, clams, mussels, and scallops highlights the competitiveness of our fishery resources.”

 This agreement paves the way for other EU members to ink their shellfish trade deals with the United States.

-In 2020, the United States was one of the world’s largest seafood exporters, with sales of seafood products exceeding $4.5 billion.
+In 2020, the United States ranked as one of the world’s largest seafood exporters, with sales exceeding $4.5 billion.
 In addition, the United States shipped more than $900 million in seafood to the European Union in 2021.